iamkarthikbk/ee6332-2025/vlog_parser/README.md

 I have used the Claude 3.7 Sonnet with the extended thinking mode for writing this parser.
-Took a single prompt where i explicitly menitoned to check fanouts and crit path only after the entire netlist is parsed.